acuna-public/Storager/README.md

 - Simple to use
 - Lightweight
-- Doesn't use any side libraries, only native Java `HttpURLConnection` to access the official clouds REST APIs
+- Doesn't use any side libraries, only native Java `HttpURLConnection` to access the clouds services REST APIs
 <br>

 **Usage**